Wall Street Analyst Initiated Duke Realty Corporation [DRE]. What else is Wall St. saying

 In-Service Portfolio 97.6 Percent Leased.

-The stocks have a year to date performance of 18.46 percent and weekly performance of -1.21 percent.
-The stock has been moved at 20.06 percent over the last six months.
-The stock has performed 0.49 percent around the most recent 30 days and changed 12.93 percent over the most recent 3-months.
+Duke Realty Corporation stock has also loss -1.00% of its value over the past 7 days.
+However, DRE stock has inclined by 10.50% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 20.05% and gained 18.49% year-on date.

-If compared to the average trading volume of 1.87M shares, DRE reached to a volume of 1971716 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for DRE stock reached $17.66 billion, with 374.98 million shares outstanding and 374.26 million shares in the current float.
+Compared to the average trading volume of 1.88M shares, DRE reached a trading volume of 1588461 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here’s what leading stock market gurus have to say about Duke Realty Corporation [DRE]: